The Differences Between a Studio and a Shed

 By far the biggest consideration with a studio is having a design that supports the use.
 As part of our design build process for studios, our designer meets with our clients to understand the needs and functions of the studio and to ensure that the design expectations will be met.
 Another goal of studio design is to ensure the new studio fits nicely into the backyard and its landscaping.

 Our studios and storage sheds are typically built on a solid concrete foundation, while less expensive, temporary sheds are often built on a pier block foundation.
 The major disadvantage of a pier block foundation is the open space between the bottom of the floor and the ground, that makes a perfect space for mice, rats and skunks to live.
 There is nothing worse than having to work in a skunk smell filled office.
 This is why we recommend that studios and storage sheds be built on a concrete foundation, similar to a home, so there is no space for critters to occupy beneath.
 The other main reason we recommend concrete foundations for studios, has to do with frost and settling.
 A studio or a storage shed built on a concrete foundation will generally not sink or settle due to winter frosts or moist soft soils.
 Whereas a pier block foundation can move from frost heave, and also individual piers can sink into soft ground causing the floor to be unlevel.
 If you are unable to have a poured concrete foundation due to zoning restrictions or strata limitations, we have other solutions.

-Although our sheds and studios are structurally very identical, most sheds on the market, are much weaker than the framing that you would find in a studio.
+Although our sheds and studios are structurally very identical, most sheds on the market have much weaker framing than you would find in a studio.
 Another big difference between sheds and studios is sheathing.
 Sheathing is not only used to make the building structurally sound, but it effectively seals insects out when combined with building paper and exterior grade doors and windows.
 While sheathing should be standard for all studios, it is often left out of sheds for budgetary reasons.

 - Building Envelope